http://WhatisTaxed.com: Data-mining the Tax Code

 14. "expenses, losses, or other deductions" - Sec.
 1.861-8T(d)(2)(iii)

 Sec.
-861 There are more specific rules written in section 861.
-Also see boolean search results in regulations, and the search results from statutes - according to law and who is taxed.
+861 For more, see boolean search results from regulations, and search results from statutes - According to law and who is taxed.

 Allocation and apportionment to exempt, excluded, or eliminated income.
 [Reserved] For guidance, see Sec.
 1.861-8T(d)(2).